-As a hardcore star wars fan that grew up watching the original Star Wars movie I have some understanding on what should be and what should be entertainment.
+As a hardcore star wars fan that grew up watching the original Star Wars movie, I have some understanding of what should be and what should be entertainment.

-There is good in the Rise of Skywalker.
-However to satisfy the movies ending did not feel the excitement I thought I would feel.
+It is good in the Rise of Skywalker.
+However, to satisfy the ending of the movie did not feel the excitement I thought I would feel.

 So where am I going with this?
-Yes, Palpatine returns - wouldn't he be busted up from the fall on the Death Star?
+Yes, Palpatine returns – wouldn’t he be busted up from the fall on the Death Star?
 Yes!
-But he is a extremely powerful Sith, with his own extreme abilities I feel the movies never described as much as the books did.
-So its believable but desperate writing.
-It doesn't explain how Palpatine avoided death.
+But he is an extremely powerful Sith, with his own extreme abilities I feel the movies never described as much as the books did.
+So it’s believable but desperate writing.
+It doesn’t explain how Palpatine avoided death.